-Mr T's complaint
+Mr B's complaint

-Mr T complained to Options via a Claims Management Company (the CMC) in a letter dated 28 April 2021.
+Mr B contacted a Claims Management Company (a CMC) in 2019 and complained to Options in a letter dated 22 July 2020.

-Mr T said Options accepted his SIPP application and transfer payment from a defined benefit pension scheme and allowed the purchase of investments when Options knew he had been referred to it by an overseas adviser.
-In doing so Options established and then operated an unsuitable SIPP and therefore failed to act fairly, professionally and in the best interests of Mr T. As a result, Mr T had suffered significant financial losses.
+Mr B said Options accepted his SIPP application and transfer payments from defined benefit schemes and allowed the purchase of investments when Options knew he had been referred to it by an overseas adviser.
+In doing so Options established and then operated an unsuitable SIPP and therefore failed to act fairly, professionally and in the best interests of Mr B. As a result, Mr B had suffered significant financial losses.

-Options' response to Mr T's complaint
+Options' response to Mr B's complaint

-Options investigated Mr T's complaint and gave its final response on 25 June 2021, rejecting it.
+Options investigated Mr B's complaint and gave its final response on 13 October 2020, rejecting it.
 In summary, it said:

-- Options provides execution only (i.e. non-advised) SIPP administration services and this was explained to Mr T in all the documentation he received in 2012 when the SIPP was set up. - It was Options' understanding that Caledonian were introducers only Mr T confirmed that he was a direct client who was not receiving any advice. - Options would have been in breach of COBS 11.2.19 if it had not executed Mr T's specific instructions to make the FPI investment - by virtue of this rule Options are not liable to Mr T. - Options is not permitted to provide advice nor comment on the suitability of the introducer, a SIPP or the underlying investment for the member. - Mr T did not inform Options that he had been provided with advice from an unregulated company. - Options undertook due diligence on Caledonian and had no reason to believe that it should not accept introductions from this business. - Caledonian are not known to Options as advisers and it is not aware that they held themselves out to be advisers. - Mr T read and signed documentation which made clear he was a direct client, that he hadn't received any advice, and that his investment choices were his sole responsibility, and which guided him to seek financial advice, but he chose not to do so.
+- Options provides execution only (i.e. non-advised) SIPP administration services and this was explained to Mr B in all the documentation he received and signed in the process of setting up his Options SIPP in 2013. - It was Options' understanding that Caledonian were introducers only Mr B confirmed that he was a direct client who was not receiving any advice. - Options would have been in breach of COBS 11.2.19 if it had not executed Mr B's specific instructions to make the FPI investment - by virtue of this rule Options are not liable to Mr B. - Options is not permitted to provide advice nor comment on the introducer, the suitability of a SIPP or the underlying investment for the member. - Mr B did not inform Options that he had been provided with advice from an unregulated company. - Options undertook due diligence on Caledonian and had no reason to believe that it should not accept introductions from this business. - Caledonian are not known to Options as advisers and it is not aware that they held themselves out to be advisers. - Mr B read and signed documentation which made clear he was a direct client, that he hadn't received any advice, and that his investment choices were his sole responsibility, and which guided him to seek financial advice, but he chose not to do so.

-Overall, Options said it had complied with its regulatory and contractual obligations to Mr T and was not liable to him for his loss.
+Overall, Options said it had complied with its regulatory and contractual obligations to Mr B and was not liable to him for his loss.